 In main, we’ve defined a Point that has an i32 for x (with value 5) and an f64 for y (with value 10.4).
 The p2 variable is a Point struct that has a string slice for x (with value "Hello") and a char for y (with value c).
 Calling mixup on p1 with the argument p2 gives us p3, which will have an i32 for x, because x came from p1.
 The p3 variable will have a char for y, because y came from p2.
 The println! macro call will print p3.x = 5, p3.y = c.

 The purpose of this example is to demonstrate a situation in which some generic parameters are declared with impl and some are declared with the method definition.
 Here, the generic parameters T and U are declared after impl, because they go with the struct definition.
-The generic parameters V and W are declared after fn mixup, because they are only relevant to the method.
+The generic parameters V and W are declared after fn mixup, because they’re only relevant to the method.

 Performance of Code Using Generics

-You may be wondering whether there’s a runtime cost to using generic type parameters.
+You might be wondering whether there is a runtime cost when you’re using generic type parameters.
 The good news is that Rust implements generics in such a way that your code doesn’t run any slower using generic types than it would with concrete types.

-Rust accomplishes this by performing monomorphization of the code that’s using generics at compile time.
-Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are actually used when compiled.
+Rust accomplishes this by performing monomorphization of the code that is using generics at compile time.
+Monomorphization is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.

-In this process, the compiler is doing the opposite of the steps we performed to create the generic function in Listing 10-5: the compiler looks at all the places that generic code is called and generates code for the concrete types the generic code is called with.
+In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.

-Let’s see how this works with an example that uses the standard library’s Option<T> enum:
+Let’s look at how this works with an example that uses the standard library’s Option<T> enum:

 let integer = Some(5);